bettar/coionico/myBook.typ

 #pagebreak()
 == Chords // theory
-The notes of a chord are derived by skipping every second note of the scale.
+The notes of a chord are derived by selecting notes in thirds, that is, by skipping every second note of the scale.

 - *1-octave* harmony
   - triads: "root", "third", "fifth"
-  - 4-notes: "root", "third", "fifth", 7th
+  - 4-notes: "root", "third", "fifth", "seventh"
 - *2-octaves* harmony (chord extensions: 9th, 11th, 13th)

+*Drop 2* chords are seventh chords that are built by dropping the second highest note of a closed position chord down one octave, making that note the bass note of the chord.
+Example Cmaj7 is played as Cmaj7/G

 #line(length: 100%)
 === Superimposition